About

 Gammapy is an open-source Python package for gamma-ray analysis built on Numpy and Astropy.

-It is used as core library for the Science Analysis Tool of Cherenkov Telescope Array (CTA), and can be used to analyse data from existing gamma-ray telescopes.
+It is used as core library for the Science Analysis Tool of Cherenkov Telescope Array Observatory (CTAO), and can be used to analyse data from existing gamma-ray telescopes.

 When using Gammapy for your publication, please follow the citation scheme presented in the acknowledgment page in order to support the Gammapy team.